VTArcelia/okada/README.md

 ```

 for the path to voice changer folder this is the one where the bat you got from this repo is.
-& for path to ungoogled ideally see if scoop made a shortcut on your start menu items if it did use that specifically since far easier
+& for path to ungoogled, use any chromium based browser, but ungoogled is rec

-Before doing this bat file open up windows terminal normally and go into settings > actions > Show\Hide Quake Menu, set a keybind ex: ctrl+shift+q
+Before doing this bat file open up windows terminal normally and go into settings > actions > Show\Hide Quake Menu, set a keybind example: ctrl+shift+q

 right click bat file you just made, create shortcut,